 Control Panel Features Item Feature Description 1 Power button The main power switch applies or removes primary power from the power supply to the node but maintains standby power.
 2 NIC LED Indicates network activity on the LAN when flashing.
-3 Information LED Alerts operator to several states, as noted in the table below 4 UID button/LED The uinit identification (UID) button turns on or off the blue light function of the Information LED and a blue LED on the rear of the chassis.
+3 Information LED Alerts operator to several states, as noted in the table below 4 UID button/LED The unit identification (UID) button turns on or off the blue light function of the Information LED and a blue LED on the rear of the chassis.
 These are used to locate the server in large racks and server banks.

 Information LED Status Description Continuously on and red An overheat condition has occurred.
 (This may be caused by cable congestion.)
 Blinking red (1Hz) Fan failure, check for an inoperative fan.
 Blinking red (0.25Hz) Power failure, check for a non-operational power supply.
-Solid blue Local UID has been activated.
-Use this function to locate the server in a rack mount environment.
-Blinking blue Remote UID is on.
-Use this function to identify the server from a remote location.
+Solid blue UID has been activated locally to locate the server in a rack environment.
+Blinking blue UID has been activated using IPMI to locate the server in a rack environment.